DHTMLX/scheduler-docs/data/timeline_view.md

 Timeline View
 ==============

+{{pronote
+This view is available in the Scheduler PRO version only.
+}}

 The Timeline view allows you to visualize events horizontally with separate timelines arranged from left to right.

 <img src="timeline_view.png"/>